 Camp for All Kids partners with three schools that help select kids who have already succeeded at school and will thrive at camp.
 Families tell us that this experience has opened doors and provided learning opportunities that didn’t previously exist.
 Our campers currently come from elementary and middle schools in St. Louis, Chicago and Cleveland.
 Recipients may continue to receive an annual campership if they continue to meet their school’s academic and citizenship standards.

-Please note: We are actively seeking additional partner schools.
-If you know of a school that might be a good partner to our program, please email us at email@example.com.
+We are always looking for additional partner schools.
+If you know of an elementary or middle school that might be a good partner to our program, please email us at email@example.com.